Icinga/icinga-doc/markdown/de/sample-cgi.md

 # GLOBAL HOST/SERVICE VIEW ACCESS
 # These two options are comma-delimited lists of all usernames that
 # can view information for all hosts and services that are being
-# monitored.
-By default, users can only view information
 # for hosts or services that they are contacts for (unless you
 # you choose to not use authorization).
 You may use an asterisk (*)
 # to authorize any user who has authenticated to the web server.